 18: Alcohol and Drugs: The use/possession of alcohol or drugs during the tournament is strictly prohibited and cause for disqualification.

 20: Angler Cooperation: All anglers/teams are required to cooperate with tournament officials at all times both on and off the water.
 This is included but not limited to a request for polygraphs, pictures, and information for press releases.
-All photographs taken by Southwest Custom Tackle staff are the property of SWCT and may be used at any time for advertising or information purposes.
+All photographs taken by Southwest Custom Tackle LLC staff are the property of SWCT and may be used at any time for social media, advertising, or information purposes.

 21: Sportsmanship: All contestants are to follow the highest standards of sportsmanship.
-Any angler/team that is found to have brought unfavorable publicity to WWBS or the sport of bass fishing shall be subject to disqualification.
+This includes but is not limited to social media comments and posts.
+Any angler/team that is found to have brought unfavorable publicity to WWBS, Southwest Custom Tackle, or the sport of bass fishing shall be subject to disqualification.

 22: Protests: All protests must be given in writing to the tournament director within 30 minutes of the anglers check in time.
 It will be the tournament director’s responsibility to make a decision based on the information provided by both parties.
 Both parties involved must be readily available for discussion with the tournament director when requested.